bcgov-isd/bc-madr/bc-madr-specification.md

 #### 2.2.1 Significant decisions

-If the answer to any of the following questions is "Yes," create an ADR to record the decision.
+If the answer to any of the following questions is "Yes," it is REQUIRED create an BC-MADR to record the decision.

+- Does this decision modify or affect the validity of a previously-accepted decision record?
+(If yes, don't forget to Supersede the previous decision!)

 - Does this decision affect or change the architecture of the project?